<em>Eucalyptus</em>: planting, pruning and care

 • How to prune Eucalyptus?

-People are often surprised by the proportions Eucalyptus gunnii can reach.
-You can cut back the trunk and branches provided you do so regularly, every one or two years, to avoid inflicting large wounds.
-Prune in March–April or in September if climate is mild.
-Numerous shoots will then form a clump with rounded juvenile foliage.
+People are often surprised by how large Eucalyptus gunnii can grow.
+You can cut back the trunk and branches provided you do so regularly, every one to two years, so as not to inflict large wounds.
+Prune in March–April or in September if the climate is mild.
+Numerous shoots will then form a clump bearing rounded juvenile foliage.

 Comments